 Our trade mark attorneys provide clients with a number of specialist services relating to the acquisition, enforcement and commercialisation of trade marks and other intellectual property rights.

 These services include counsel and the handling of transactions in matter involving trade marks, licensing, and data security.
 The trade mark attorneys in our intellectual property group also litigate these issues in courts across Africa.
 Adams & Adams is the largest IP firm in Africa and is ranked among the leading firms in Intellectual Property in the world.
+View our map guide on Trade Marks in Africa here.

 WHAT IS A REGISTERED TRADE MARK?